Harris, Beyoncé team up for a Texas rally on abortion rights and hope battleground states hear them - Boston News, Weather, Sports | WHDH 7News

 Some of them have already been out campaigning for Harris and others have told their harrowing tales in campaign ads that seek to show how the issue has ballooned into something far bigger than the right to end an unwanted pregnancy.

-With the presidential election in a dead heat, the Democratic nominee is banking on abortion rights as a major driver for voters — including for Republican women, particularly since Trump appointed three of the Supreme Court justices who voted to overturn the constitutional right and he has been inconsistent about how he would approach the issue if voters return him to the White House.
+With the presidential election in a dead heat, Harris is banking on abortion rights as a major driver for voters — including for Republican women, particularly since Trump appointed three of the Supreme Court justices who voted to overturn the constitutional right.

+Thousands excitedly lined up in anticipation for the vice president at her one and only campaign stop in the nation’s fourth largest city.

+“Sometimes they forget about us because we’re a Republican state,” Rhonda Johnson, who has been living in Houston for 19 years, said.
+“But I’m glad she’s here.”

+Reproductive rights, the economy and LGBTQ issues were key reasons for Yannick Djomatchoua in his decision to support Harris and wait in the hours-long line to see her.
+“It’s very personal,” he said, adding that he knew friends who had to make difficult decisions due to the state’s abortion restrictions.

+Abortion rights was a key issue for 27-year-old Rhyle Lobo, too, who believes that having Beyoncé, a Houston native, will pump up enthusiasm for the vice president.

-Harris’ campaign has taken on Beyonce’s 2016 track “Freedom” as its anthem, and the message dovetails with the vice president’s push for reproductive freedom.
+Harris’ campaign has taken on Beyoncé’s 2016 track “Freedom” as its anthem, and the message dovetails with the vice president’s emphasis on reproductive freedom.
 The singer’s planned appearance Friday adds a high level of star power to Harris’ visit to the state.
+Harris was joined Friday by actress Jessica Alba, and Willie Nelson sang some of his greatest hits, including “On the Road Again.”

+“Hey, how are y’all doing?” the 91-year-old Nelson asked the crowd.
+“Are we ready to say Madam President?”

-While in Texas, Harris also will tape a podcast with popular host Brené Brown.
+They’re the latest stars to stump for Harris, including Lizzo, James Taylor, Spike Lee, Tyler Perry, Samuel L. Jackson, Bruce Springsteen and Eminem.
+While in Texas, Harris also taped a podcast with host Brené Brown.

 There is some evidence to suggest that abortion rights may drive women to the polls as it did during the 2022 midterm elections.
 Voters in seven states, including some conservative ones, have either protected abortion rights or defeated attempts to restrict them in statewide votes over the past two years.